Bargaining Unit: Office and Clerical Employee Unit

 - Collects and analyzes daily weather data and is responsible for maintaining the District’s weather stations.

-- Maintains historical weather and crop data files used in the preparation of the weekly Irrigation Guide, Water Management Plans, and District Water use and drainage studies.
+- Maintains historical weather and crop data files used in preparing weekly Irrigation Guide, Water Management Plans, and District water use and drainage studies.

 - Interprets and/or applies District rules and regulations, policies, and guidelines related to delivery installation requests and priority status for delivery of water and provides information to the public and other agencies in response to inquiries.

 - Coordinates work performed by other departments and non-District personnel to ensure the protection of District facilities.

 - Prepares technical information related to cost estimates, design, and construction of the District’s pipeline, pump stations, and drainage structures.